 - Scripting examples in Python, Bash and R (27:38).

 We also give examples of how the API can be used to create reusable web components and integrated into tools such as KNIME and Slack.
 The webinar assumes a degree of familiarity with the data in ChEMBL.
-If you are not famililar with ChEMBL we recommend watching our ChEMBL walkthrough: webinar first.
+If you are not famililar with ChEMBL we recommend watching our introductory ChEMBL webinar first.

 Have a look at the following links for help and documentation: